-This subsection explores the conditions that would need to be fulfilled to stay below $1.5^{\circ}$ C warming without overshoot.
-As discussed in Section 2.2.2, to keep warming below $1.5^{\circ}$ C with a two-in-three (one-in-two) chance, the cumulative amount of CO2 emissions from 2018 onwards need to remain below a carbon budget of 420 (580) GtCO2; accounting for the effects of additional Earth system feedbacks until 2100 reduces this estimate by 100 GtCO2.
+This subsection explores the conditions that would need to be fulfilled to stay below 1.5°C warming without overshoot.
+As discussed in Section 2.2.2, to keep warming below 1.5°C with a two-in-three (one-in-two) chance, the cumulative amount of CO2 emissions from 2018 onwards need to remain below a carbon budget of 550 (750) GtCO2, further reduced by 100 GtCO2 when accounting for additional Earth-system feedbacks until 2100.
 Based on the current state of knowledge, exceeding this remaining carbon budget at some point in time would give a one-in-three (one-in-two) chance that the 1.5°C limit is overshot (Table 2.2).
-For comparison, around 290 $\pm$ 20 (1 standard deviation range) GtCO2 have been emitted in the years 2011-2017, with annual CO2 emissions in 2017 around 42 $\pm$ 3 GtCO2 yr-1 (Jackson et al., 2017; Le Quéré et al., 2018).
-Committed fossil-fuel emissions from existing fossil-fuel infrastructure as of 2010 have been estimated at around $500 \pm 200$ GtCO2 (with about 200 GtCO2 already emitted through 2017) (Davis and Caldeira, 2010).
+For comparison, around 290 ±20 (1-sigma range) GtCO2 have been emitted in the years 2011-2017 with annual CO2 emissions in 2017 slightly above 40 GtCO2 yr-1 (Jackson et al., 2017; Le Quéré et al., 2018).
+Committed fossil-fuel emissions from existing fossil-fuel infrastructure as of 2010 have been estimated at around 500 ±200 GtCO2 (with ca. 200 GtCO2 already emitted until 2017) (Davis and Caldeira, 2010).
 Coal-fired power plants contribute the largest part.
-Committed emissions from existing coal-fired power plants built through the end of 2016 are estimated to add up to roughly 200 GtCO2, and a further 100-150 GtCO2 from coal-fired power plants under construction or planned (González-Eguino et al., 2017; Edenhofer et al., 2018).
+Committed emissions from existing coal-fired power plants built until the end of 2016 are estimated to add up to roughly 200 GtCO2 and a further 100-150 GtCO2 from coal-fired power plants are under construction or planned (González-Eguino et al., 2017; Edenhofer et al., 2018).
 However, there has been a marked slowdown of planned coal-power projects in recent years, and some estimates indicate that the committed emissions from coal plants that are under construction or planned have halved since 2015 (Shearer et al., 2018).
-Despite these uncertainties, the committed fossil-fuel emissions are assessed to already amount to more than two thirds (half) of the remaining carbon budget.
+Despite these uncertainties, the committed fossil-fuel emissions are assessed to already amount to more than half (a third) of the remaining carbon budget.

 An important question is to what extent the nationally determined contributions (NDCs) under the Paris Agreement are aligned with the remaining carbon budget.
 It was estimated that the NDCs, if successfully implemented, imply a total of 400-560 GtCO2 emissions over the 2018-2030 period (considering both conditional and unconditional NDCs) (Rogelj et al., 2016a).
-Thus, following an NDC trajectory would already exhaust 95-130% (70-95%) of the remaining two-in-three (one-in-two) 1.5°C carbon budget (unadjusted for additional Earth system feedbacks) by 2030.
-This would leave no time (0-9 years) to bring down global emissions from NDC levels of around 40 GtCO2 yr-1 in 2030 (Fawcett et al., 2015; Rogelj et al., 2016a) to net zero (further discussion in Section 2.3.5).
+Thus, following an NDC trajectory would exhaust already 70-100% (50-75%) of the remaining two-in-three (one-in-two) 1.5°C carbon budget (unadjusted for additional Earth-system feedbacks) by 2030.
+This would leave only about 0-8 (9-18) years to bring down global emissions from NDC levels of around 40 GtCO2 yr-1 in 2030 (Fawcett et al., 2015; Rogelj et al., 2016a) to net zero (further discussion in Section 2.3.5).